Ahoy Heimatmole!

 Photo zillerplus

 In addition, communal areas promote neighbourly coexistence.
-The home club is also the address, a space to arrive and linger.
-The location of the staircase in the courtyard forms a passageway and second entrance, so the club has an everyday function, but can also be used individually and separated for fire protection purposes.
-The staircase becomes a communal stage with a green room in front, through which the flats can also be accessed and which allows the green room to be used directly by the control rooms.
+The Home Club is both the address and a space to arrive and linger.
+The location of the staircase in the courtyard forms a passageway and second entrance, thus the club has an everyday function but can also be used individually and separated for fire protection reasons.
+The staircase becomes a communal stage with a green room in front, through which the flats can also be accessed, allowing the green room to be used directly by the Switch Rooms.

-The architects have submitted a design that promises outstanding quality for the purposes of the building community and is characterised by a bold, innovative architectural approach.
-The idea of a green room not only makes the close connection between the interior and exterior visible, but also has an impact on the quality of life in the entire neighbourhood, because this room can also be partially opened up to the community.
+The architects present a design that promises outstanding quality for the purposes of the building community while standing out architecturally through a bold and innovative approach.
+The concept of a green room makes the close connection between indoor and outdoor spaces visible and enhances the overall living quality of the neighbourhood – as this room can be partially made accessible to the community.

 Heimatmole_A757446_Hartmut-Naegele